openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/poky-manual-setup.rst

 Setting Up the Poky Reference Distro Manually
 *********************************************

-While the default way to setup the :term:`Poky` reference distro is to use ``bitbake-setup``, it is also possible to manually setup the environment.
+While the default way to set up the :term:`Poky` reference distro is to use ``bitbake-setup``, it is also possible to manually set up the environment.
 This document guides through this setup step-by-step.

 .. note::

-   This document will produce a setup similar to what is described in :doc:`/brief-yoctoprojectqs/index`, which shows how to setup :term:`Poky` with ``bitbake-setup``.
+   This document will produce a setup similar to what is described in :doc:`/brief-yoctoprojectqs/index`, which shows how to set up :term:`Poky` with ``bitbake-setup``.

 Obtaining The Source Repositories